-Most of the Department will immediately commence shutdown procedures on the first workday following the lapse, which begins with non-excepted employees performing the functions necessary for an orderly suspension of non-excepted operations, and then being furloughed.
+See Status of Accounts on Attachment E. Department employees will immediately commence shutdown procedures on the first workday after residual balances are depleted, which begins with non-excepted employees performing the functions necessary for an orderly suspension of nonexcepted operations, and then being furloughed.
 The guidance provides details on the shutdown's impact on different types of personnel, training, allowances, contracts and grants, obligations and disbursements, and time and attendance reporting.

-If you have questions not answered in this document, refer to the Furloughed Employee Handbook found on the Department of State's website and the Lapse in Appropriations

-Frequently Asked Questions in Diplopedia.
+If you have questions not answered in this document, refer to the Furloughed Employee Handbook found on the Department of State's website and the Lapse in Appropriations Frequently Asked Questions in Diplopedia.